009Rambo/Programming-language-1/README.md

 2. If you do not want cloning you can download the Zip file by going to the file "Final_project_c++.zip" and clicking View raw.
 3. It will download the file and run "Final Fianl project c++.cpp" project.

+# Short discription of the programme
+This programme is made for calculating the final grade for the student in this course.
+This programme has different options from which the users can decide what they want to do with the programme.
+For example, the option one allows the user to insert the student information, similarly option 2 allows the user to display the student data, option 3 allows the user to sort out the list by final grade in ascending order, option 4 allows the user to sort out the list by the name in ascending order, and option 5 allows the user to exit the programme.